yoshihito-saito/microdrive/README.md

 ## Microdrive construction

 #### 1. Guide part construction.
+    1. Cut guide tubes into 2 cm long.
-    1. Bundle the guide tubes into holes of the guide part.
+    2. Bundle the guide tubes into holes of the guide part.
-    2. Align the height of guide tubes.
+    3. Cut both sides of the guide tubes to adjust the height.
+    4. Move down the guide tubes so they don't pop out into the drive inside.
-    3. Cut the guide tubes about 5 mm from the drive bottom.
+    5. Cut the guide tubes about 5 mm from the drive bottom.
-    4. Fix the guide tubes by glue.
+    6. Fix the guide tubes to the guide part by glue.
+    7. Cut the guide tubes to match the height to the brain surface of your coordination.
+    8. Apply a small amount of glue to bind the guide tubes.

 #### 2. Drive body construction.
     1. Put a shuttle on a lane of the drive body and fix the shuttle to a drive screw (x16).